-Overdose symptoms may include diarrhea, stomach pain, easy bruising or bleeding, dark urine, or jaundice (yellowing of the skin or eyes).
+Overdose symptoms may include diarrhea, stomach pain, pale skin, easy bruising or bleeding, dark urine, or jaundice (yellowing of the skin or eyes).

 Avoid being near people who have colds, the flu, or other contagious illnesses.
 Contact your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using Arava.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using Arava, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Arava side effects

 Get emergency medical help if you have signs of an allergic reaction to Arava: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: